 Help limit the risk of falls and rolled ankles by being aware of uneven or slippery surfaces.
 Be especially careful in winter months, where ice and snow can complicate conditions.
 If you are changing running surfaces from road to trail or vice versa, do so gradually to allow your body to adapt.

 Comfort is priority when picking running shoes.
 If you are feeling more aches and pains after your runs, it may be time to replace your footwear.
 All shoes eventually wear out.
 Excessive tread wear, or a decrease in the comfort of the shoe may indicate the need for a new pair of shoes.

 When choosing a pair of shoes, wear socks that you will wear when running.
 Try on shoes in the evening, when your feet will be larger from a full day standing and walking.
 Make sure that your feet and toes are not cramped in the shoe.
 Although it sounds simple, the best advice is to run in a few pairs of shoes when trying them on and pick the pair that feels the most comfortable.
 Click here for more information on buying running shoes.

-Common Conditions for Running/Endurance Sports
+Common Running/Endurance Sports Injuries and Conditions